 To be eligible for enrollment into the Mille Lacs Band of Ojibwe, you must have a parent who is an enrolled member of the Band.
 The individual applying must also possess a 1/4 MCT Blood Quantum.
 Please print, fill out, and mail the original application to Tribal Enrollments.
 The application MUST have an original signature and MUST be accompanied by a certified birth certificate of the person trying to enroll.
-Deadlines for enrollments are the 2nd to the last Friday in December, March, June, and September.
+Deadlines for enrollments are the first Friday in December, March, June, and September.
 Applications must be received by these dates to be processed for the next quarter.
 If we do not receive them in a timely manner, they will be processed the following quarter.
 Enrollments are acted on quarterly in January, April, July, and October.
 Applications can be mailed to Mille Lacs Band Enrollment Office, 43408 Oodena Drive, Onamia, MN 56359.

 If you have any questions about any of programs or processes on this page, please email or call the Enrollment Office at: